getsolus/help-center-docs/configuration/configuring-mouse-and-touchpad/en.md

 ## GNOME

-With GNOME, open the Applications Overlay using the keyboard shortcut `Super + A` or by clicking the applications icon in the dock and then find and click on "Mouse and Touchpad".
+With GNOME, open the Overlay using the `Super` button on your keyboard or by clicking the applications icon in the dock and then find and click on "Mouse and Touchpad".
 You will see either settings for your mouse or trackpad, depending on the device.

 ### Mouse